LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-functions/functions-as-values.rst

 The variable ``helloFunc`` can be thought of as an *alias* for the function ``hello``.
 When we use the name ``helloFunc``, JavaScript sees that it refers to the function ``hello`` and will use that *specific* function.

-This is the same behavior we have become used to when a variable holds a number or a string.
-The variable "points at" or "refers to" the function.
+We are used to this behavior when a variable holds a number or a string.
+When a variable holds a function, the variable "points at" or "refers to" the function.
 When we use the variable name, it is as if we are using the specific value that the variable refers to.

 .. todo:: insert named function reference diagram

-*Functions are values.* In fact, functions can be used in all of the ways that other values may be used.
+Again, *functions are values*.
+They can be used just like general values.
 Here are a few examples:

 - Functions may be assigned to variables.
 - Functions may be used in expressions, such as comparisons.